MyoRobotics/MyoRobotics-Documentation/source/Electronics/ElectronicsAndEmbeddedSubsystemSummary.rst

 Before a snippet of example code is presented, let us briefly consider the timing behaviour of this (partly) asynchronous communication system.
-In principle, four different timing cycles can be distinguished and they are illustrated in :numref:`seventh-figure`.
+In principle, four different timing cycles can be distinguished and they are illustrated in :numref:`EAESS_seventh-figure`.
 At the highest level is the **user application (UA)** running as part of MYODE.
 Typically, the cycle time of this control loop is in the tens of milliseconds range (e.g.:math:`20ms`) and is set by the user.
 Since a standard Ubuntu